nitrictech/docs/docs/comparison/aws-sam.md

 ## IAM Policy

 SAM's least-privilege permissions are written explicitly in the template configuration.
-The responsiblity (and burden) is on the developer to make sure the lambda policies chosen follow security best practices.
+The responsibility (and burden) is on the developer to make sure the lambda policies chosen follow security best practices.

 This is done through more yaml configuration, which points to an AWS policy.